Space Tourism FAQ

 Q1.
 When will space tourism be available?

 It’s available now.
 But you have to get it from Russia.
-From about 2018 it will be available from the US too.
+From early 2019 it may be available from the US too.

 Q2.
 What kinds of space trip are available?

 Orbital space tourism takes you around the Earth every 90 minute orbit.
 At present this is available from Russia, but the opportunities are rare.
 Sub-orbital space tourism will be available from the US, taking passengers straight up beyond 62 miles, providing a short period of weightlessness, before returning them to the spaceport.
 Soon, thousands of tourists will be able to go into space in this way.

 Q3.
 What is meant by "sub-orbital" and "orbital"?

 In both kinds of space tourism, the 62 mile "boundary" of space is exceeded.
 In orbital spaceflight the altitude may be around 200 miles.
 The main difference, however, is that once in orbit an orbital spacecraft remains at that altitude, travels at 17,500 miles per hour and circles the Earth every 90 minutes; the sub-orbital flight, however goes straight up and down and only remains outside the atmosphere for a few minutes.

 Q4.
 How long can you stay up there?